EduardoMVAz/ocaml-ETL/README.md

 - Creating the main file for the project
 - Creating auxiliary functions to read data (CSV functions)

+In this first step, all of the file structure of the project was organized, and the functions on ```/etl/lib/reader.ml``` were developed with use of Generative AI.
+The functions were created to read csv files into a **list of lists of strings** representing the lines of the csv, with the values already separated.

+The csv reading was already done by reading an URL exposed via the http protocol, which satisfies the first custom feature (more on the custom features on the last step).

 ### * AI Usage

 During the development of this section, Generative AI was used for the following purpose: